datoviz/datoviz/README.md

 Datoviz is currently being developed mostly by [Cyrille Rossant](https://cyrille.rossant.net) at the [International Brain Laboratory](http://internationalbrainlab.org/), a consortium of neuroscience research labs around the world.

+!!!
 Datoviz is at an early stage of development.
-The library is quite usable but evolves quickly.
-Datoviz has been tested on Linux, macOS (Intel), and to a lesser extent, Windows.
-It should work on most computers, with or without a discrete GPU (but with up-to-date graphics drivers).
-Many more features will come later and the documentation will be improved.
-Contributions are highly welcome!
+The API may be subject to minor changes regularly at this stage.
+The current stage is testing on a wider range of systems and environments.

 ## Screenshots